yehengchen/Object-Detection-and-Tracking/Dataset.md

 ![](https://github.com/yehengchen/ObjectDetection/blob/master/img/voc.png)
 ![](https://github.com/yehengchen/ObjectDetection/blob/master/img/voc_yolo.png)

-*It is with great sadness that we report that Mark Everingham died in 2012.
-Mark was the key member of the VOC project, and it would have been impossible without his selfless contributions.*
+### Introduction

-The goal of this challenge is to recognize objects from a number of visual object classes in realistic scenes (i.e. not pre-segmented objects).
-It is fundamentally a supervised learning learning problem in that a training set of labelled images is provided.
+*The goal of this challenge is to recognize objects from a number of visual object classes in realistic scenes (i.e. not pre-segmented objects).
+It is fundamentally a supervised learning learning problem in that a training set of labelled images is provided.*
 The twenty object classes that have been selected are:

     Statistics
     20 classes: